Sahar, Bihar

-Sahār is a village and community development block in Bhojpur district of Bihar, India.
+Sahār (Hindi: सहार) is Gram Panchayat and community development block in Bhojpur district of Bihar, India.
 The sub-district contains 51 inhabited villages, including that of Sahar itself, with a total district population of 110,276 as of 2011.
 The village of Sahar has a population of 5,674, in 931 households.
 Sahar was a major center of conflict during the wider Naxalite insurgency in Bhojpur in the late 1960s and throughout the 1970s.

 Geography

 The sub-district of Sahar lies in the southeastern part of Bhojpur, on the Arrah plains.
 It is bordered by the sub-districts of Tarari to the west, Charpokhari to the northwest, and Agiaon to the northeast.
 On the southern and eastern sides of the district, the Son River forms the border with Arwal district.
 The village of Sahar itself lies on the north bank of the Son.

 Climate

 Sahar has a Köppen climate classification of Cwa, indicating a dry-winter humid subtropical climate.
 The average rainfall in Sahar is 983 mm per year.
 January is the coldest month of the year.
 In mid-March, increased wind and occasional dust storms mark the beginning of summer, and temperatures rise, reaching their peak in May.
 In late June, the monsoon rains arrive, marking the end of summer and the beginning of the rainy season, which lasts through September.
 Although temperatures fall during these months, the accompanying rise in humidity often makes the heat feel more unpleasant than the raw temperature would otherwise suggest.
 By mid-October, after the end of the rainy season, a cool and pleasant winter begins, and temperatures continue to drop until the end of the calendar year.